 San Marzano tomatoes – San Marzano tomatoes are said to be sweeter than others so you’ll end up with a spaghetti sauce that isn’t too tart.
 If you’re not a fan, you can go with your favorite whole peeled tomatoes instead.
 The meat smasher I used to break up the ground beef comes in pretty handy to smash these whole peeled tomatoes as well.
 You can also use a wooden spoon, just get them mashed into the sauce.
 The only chunks you should have left are from the diced tomatoes.

-Diced tomatoes – I used Hunt’s basil, garlic and oregano diced tomatoes for more flavor but fire-roasted diced tomatoes or any other kinds will work too.
+Diced tomatoes – I used Hunt’s basil, garlic and oregano diced tomatoes for more flavor but any other kinds will work too.
 You do not need to drain the can.

 Pasta water – Pasta water contains the starch from the pasta which helps thicken and bind the sauce.
-It’s a wonderful pro tip to a good pasta sauce so save some of this and use it instead of beef broth or water!
-One cup should be enough.
+Save some of this and use it instead of beef broth or water!
+One cup of pasta water should be enough for this recipe.

 Sugar – I like adding sugar to balance the tartness of the tomatoes.
 Feel free to adjust or leave out if needed.